tractr/directus-sync/website/docs/help-outputs/diff.md

   --no-snapshot                                   should pull and push the Directus schema (default "true") --no-split                                      should split the schema snapshot into multiple files (default "true") -f, --force                                     force the diff of schema, even if the Directus version is different (default "false")
+  --pretty-diff                                   display a human readable schema diff instead of the raw JSON (default "false")
   -h, --help                                      display help for command
 ```